 Sales and Other Taxes

+The state's sales tax has been set at 4% since June 1, 2005, but local municipalities can add up to 8.88%.
 Food, prescription drugs, and non-prescription drugs are exempt, as are clothing and footwear costing less than $110 per item.